learn-co-curriculum/dsc-pivot-tables-pandas-lab/README.md

 ## Introduction

-In this lab, we'll learn how to make use of our newfound knowledge of pivot tables to work with real-world data.
+In this lab, use pivot tables with real-world data.

 ## Objectives